microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 ### Generate `function.json` from current project

 Follow below instructions, you don't need to handwrite `function.json` any more.
-1. Use annotations from package `com.microsoft.azure.serverless:azure-functions-java-core` to decorate your functions.
+1. Use annotations from package `com.microsoft.azure:azure-functions-java-core` to decorate your functions.
-2. Run `mvn package azure-functions:package`; then `function.json` files will be automatically generated for all functions in your project.
+2. Run `mvn clean package azure-functions:package`; then `function.json` files will be automatically generated for all functions in your project.

 ### Run Azure Functions locally